Automotive Coatings Market Size and Share

 The automotive coatings market covers the products used during the manufacture or repair of automobiles, such as passenger cars and light commercial vehicles (LCVs), etc., to protect and decorate the metal bodywork.

 The automotive coatings market is segmented by resin type, technology, layer, application, and geography.
 By resin type, the market is segmented into polyurethane, epoxy, acrylic, and other resin types.
 By technology, the market is segmented into solvent-borne, water-borne, and powder.
 By layer, the market is segmented into e-coat, primer, base coat, and clear coat.
 By application, the market is segmented into OEM and refinish.
-The report also covers the market size and forecasts for the automotive coatings market in 22 countries across major regions.
-For each segment, the market sizing and forecasts are provided based on value (USD).
+The report also covers the market size and forecasts for the automotive coatings market in 16 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of value (USD).

 By Resin Type